 The mock landing page approach: how to create the perfect PLG product roadmap

-As we've shifted gears and started building Height 2.0, our goal is to automate (and eliminate) as much manual project management work as possible for our users.
+As we shifted gears and started building Height 2.0 last year, our goal was (and is) to automate and eliminate as much manual project management work as possible for our users.
 And to do that, we naturally started with a round of user research to identify which use cases would be the most impactful to automate.
 Once we pinpointed a handful of use cases, our team developed an effective new way to present the insights: mock landing pages, created to spark meaningful conversations within our product team and help shape our roadmap.

 What is the mock landing page approach?